It’s okay to admit you hate trimming your dog’s nails!

 It’s powerful, too.
 The diamond bit grinder has two adjustable speeds.
 Plus, three nail ports make the grinder suitable for dogs of every size.

 An included USB cable allows for fast charging.
 Although it does take five hours to charge fully, it’s then operational for up to six hours.
+The USB design also ensures that you can charge it by using any port or even your laptop while you’re on the go.

 Pros & Cons